The Royal Film Commission – Jordan

 Founded in accordance with the Royal Film Commission Law No. 27 in 2003 and approved by Law No. 22 in 2008, RFC is a financially and administratively autonomous Jordanian government organization led by a Board of Commissioners chaired by Prince Ali Bin Al-Hussein.
 Noted Jordanian artist Ali Maher served as the film commissioner of the organization until his death.

-The RFC is a member of the Association of Film Commissioners International (AFCI).
-The (AFCI) is the official professional and educational organization for film commissions.
-AFCI Members assist feature, television, commercial, industrial and photography production throughout the world.
+The RFC was instrumental in getting Captain Abu Raed produced and submitted to the 2008 Academy Awards, Jordan's first submission to the foreign language category in 50 years.
+Maher himself even appears in the film in a cameo role.